netdata/netdata/docs/guides/monitor/process.md

 # Monitor any process in real-time with Netdata

-Netdata is more than a heaping of generic system-level metrics and visualizations.
+Netdata is more than a multitude of generic system-level metrics and visualizations.
 Instead of providing only a bird's eye view of your system, leaving you to wonder exactly _what_ is taking up 99% CPU, Netdata also gives you visibility into _every layer_ of your node.
 These additional layers give you context, and meaningful insights, into the true health and performance of your infrastructure.